JosephNwek/cloud-task-manager/README.md

 # Cloud Task Manager

-## Overview

-This project is a cloud-based task manager application built using containerized microservices.

-The system consists of two services:

-1. Frontend Web Service
-2. Backend Task API Service

-Both services will run in Docker containers and communicate with each other through a REST API.
+Author: Joseph Nweke
+Course: CSC 468 - Introduction to Cloud Computing

 ---

 ## Vision

-The goal of this project is to demonstrate a simple microservices-based cloud application.
+The goal of this project is to build a simple cloud-based task management system using containerized services.

+The system will contain two components:

+1. Frontend Web Application
+2. Backend Task API

+The frontend will communicate with the backend through a REST API.

 Architecture Diagram: